 Why Are Short Stories Ideal for German Learning?

 The primary benefit of reading a short story for learning German is because they don’t take too long for you to read.
 Whether you’re taking a lunch break at work or you have a short train ride back home, you can fit them in every day, and jump to a new story on your next break.

-In addition, beginners often find it difficult to follow along with story lines when written in German.
+In addition to wanting to learn in shorter bursts, beginners often find it difficult to follow along with story lines when written in German.
 Therefore, long books could be tricky.
 The short story removes the need to follow a long story line, making room for translation checks and breaks to understand what’s going on.